madisongh/digsigserver/docker/README.md

     docker build . -f docker/Dockerfile.nxp-hsm -t digsigserver-nxp-hsm:latest

+This image has been updated and tested in limited capacity only.
+It may still require platform-specific adjustments depending on the host architecture and Docker builder configuration.

 ## Running

 For i.MX signing with the YubiHSM 2, the imx-cst-keys.tar.gz file only needs to contain the crts/SRK_table_1_2_3_4.bin file.
 The USB bus must be shared with the host.
-Also the YUBIHSM_PASSWORD environment variable is set to the password set for the YubiHSM 2 with the prefix "0001" as this is the object id of the authentication object that pkcs11 uses to authenticate whith the token.
+Also the DIGSIGSERVER_YUBIHSM_PASSWORD environment variable is set to the password set for the YubiHSM 2 with the prefix "0001" as this is the object id of the authentication object that pkcs11 uses to authenticate whith the token.
 So if the YubiHSM 2 password is
 "password" and MACHINE is imx8mp, then the signing server would be started as follows :

 docker run -d \
   --restart unless-stopped \
   --privileged -v /dev/bus/usb:/dev/bus/usb \
-  --env "YUBIHSM_PASSWORD=0001password" \
+  --env "DIGSIGSERVER_YUBIHSM_PASSWORD=0001password" \
   -p 9999:9999 \
   --mount type=bind,source=$HOME/imx-cst-keys.tar.gz,target=/digsigserver/imx8mp/imxsign/imx-cst-keys.tar.gz,readonly \
   digsigserver-nxp-hsm:latest